 we got our own language yeah, Proud of that I am

 we got our own culture yeah, I’m bi-cultured here

 we got our own history yeah, I’m part of history

 we got our own society, this is my community

 Once Signmark had left his mark, I searched for Ilir who had disappeared in the same fashion as the Crown Prince.
-I walked out, and his rented mini-van was gone.
-Maybe my cousin didn’t enjoy the deaf rapper as much as I did, and I had to find my own way home.
+I walked out, and his rented minivan was gone, perhaps my cousin didn’t enjoy the deaf rapper as much as I did.
+I still had to find my own way home.
 The concert continued in the gardens, and Mino ran across the street to add his fragrance to a hubcap.
 We walked home, and I thought about distant relatives, royal bloodlines, the commonalities of language, and the future of my bowels in Africa.